Skip to main content

 Reporting and programming are done with the backing of science and in co-operation with important partnerships, such as with climate research scientists, Met Éireann and Science Foundation Ireland.
 To give an example of that science partnership, the "Brainstorm" podcast features articles each week from Irish academics often in relation to climate change issues.

 It is fair to say that climate change is now embedded in our programming.
-Over the past year "Prime Time" produced several climate specials on issues such as energy use, the decarbonization of transport and the biodiversity crisis.
+Over the past year "Prime Time" produced several climate specials on issues such as energy use, the decarbonisation of transport and the biodiversity crisis.
 Climate topics are also mainstay issues on radio current affairs programmes like "The Claire Byrne Show" and "Drivetime".
 In the genre of documentaries, flagship programmes such as "Hot Air" and "Will Ireland Survive 2050?" as well as the podcast series “Hot Mess" have all looked at topics in depth, with an Irish angle, reflecting a breadth of perspectives.

 RTÉ’s relationship with Science Foundation Ireland and the Broadcasting Authority of Ireland, BAI, is creating new collaborations for specific science and natural history output.
 This output is played prominently across the schedules to large, cross-demographic audiences.

-We also recognize that the existential threat posed by climate change can be overwhelming for the average person.
+We also recognise that the existential threat posed by climate change can be overwhelming for the average person.
 A critical role for RTÉ is in making people feel informed, engaged, and that they have a sense of agency.

 "Eco Eye" has been Ireland’s longest-running environmental awareness programme.
 It highlights local and topical climate change developments, as well as solutions.
 Programmes such as "What Planet Are You On?" offer expert-led practical ideas to everyday life choices and help demonstrate how individuals can have impact.
-The RTÉ website offers real-time information on the sources of daily energy use and shows Ireland’s transition to renewable energy
+The RTÉ website offers real-time information on the sources of daily energy use and shows Ireland’s transition to renewable energy.

 As for solutions, “Climate Heroes” is a new series of short digital-first films that shines a light on individuals and communities who are stepping up to protect the environment and tackle climate change.
 These videos often produce above average engagement on social media, where our younger audiences reside.